Your cart is empty

 - You failed to pay the electricity bill

-- Food loss due to water damage caused by flood.
-It’s typically not covered on a standard home insurance policy.
+- Food loss due to water damage caused by a flood.
+It's typically not covered on a standard home insurance policy.

 The scale of the effect